 There are, in general, no special rules applicable.
-However, certain investors, such as German insurance companies, are restricted to a certain extent by regulatory law to invest in overseas or offshore vehicles.
+However, some investors, such as German insurance companies, are restricted to a certain extent by regulatory law, when investing in overseas or offshore vehicles, to invest only in certain OECD or EU-based funds.